Maldives Travel Tips

 - Island hopping is a complicated and tedious task.
 Moving from one island to another wastes time and serves no purpose.
 Choose one resort or hotel and stay there for the duration of your trip.
 Unless you intend to stay in the Maldives for an extended period.

 - Rooms in resorts typically have sunset or sunrise views.
-Chose a room keeping in mind your sleeping cycle.
+Choose a room keeping in mind your sleeping cycle.

 - The Maldives is 30 minutes behind Indian Standard Time.
 However, several resorts have their own time zones to allow guests longer daylight hours.
 Do not be amazed if your resort is one or two hours ahead of the time in Male.
 Keep that in mind when you plan your return trip to Male.